-In 2008 John Key, leader of the opposition, stated that if National were in power they would crack down on gangs.
-This May 2008 cartoon takes a dig at the two main political parties, and at local councils, for their approach to gangs.
-The cartoonist's implication was that in the past gangs got away with criminal behaviour.
-However over the 1990s and 2000s Labour and National governments, as well as local councils, took a harder-line approach to gangs and organised crime.
+In 2008 John Key, leader of the opposition, stated that if National won power they would crack down on gangs.
+This May 2008 cartoon took a dig at local councils and the two main political parties, implying that gangs were getting away with criminal behaviour.
+However, in the 1990s and 2000s, National and Labour governments, as well as local authorities, actually took a harder-line approach to gangs and organised crime.

 Using this item